top of page

 Addressing Common Problems with Alocasia nebula

 • Spider Mites: Spot fine webbing?
-Increase humidity and treat with neem oil or insecticidal soap.
+Increase humidity and treat with neem oil, or use beneficial insects or insecticidal soap.

-• Mealybugs: Remove those pesky white clusters with an alcohol-soaked cotton swab.
+• Mealybugs: Remove white clusters with an alcohol-soaked cotton swab.
 A systemic insecticide can help for severe infestations.

 • Thrips: Yellowing or stippled leaves?
-Sticky traps and insecticides will help eliminate these tiny invaders.
+Sticky traps and insecticides help eliminate these pests.

 Prevent root rot by avoiding waterlogged soil.
-If detected, trim the affected roots and repot your plant in fresh, airy soil.
+If detected, trim affected roots and repot in fresh, airy soil.

 • Yellowing Leaves: Often caused by overwatering.
 Adjust your watering schedule and check drainage.